Murray918/Arrays_Loops_Objects-Homework/README.md

 ## Setup

-0. Fork this repository from my git hub and clone it into the directory that with all of your other assignments
+0. Fork this repository from my git hub.
+Then clone it into the directory with all of your other assignments.
+`git clone <url for the repo you forked>`

-1.  create a file called `app.js` inside of the coled directory `cd <cloned directory name>`
+1. Create a file called `app.js` inside of the cloned directory.
+Using `cd <cloned directory name>` and
 `touch app.js`

-2. track and commit all files
+2. Track and commit all files
 `git add .`
-`git commit -m '<mestage>'`
+`git commit -m '<message>'`
-your first commit should look something like this 'ceate app.js file'
+your first commit message should look something like this `'ceated app.js file'`

 3. push this repo to your github